Astronomers love a challenge, and one of the easiest to take part in is seeing the thinnest crescent moon possible.

 In winter and spring, the ecliptic is steeper and higher in evenings above the western horizon than at any other time of year.
 The opposite is true for early morning moon observers, i.e., try spotting the last few hours of the old waxing crescent moon shortly before sunrise in summer and fall.

-The best time to spot the thinnest moon you’ve ever seen is when the ecliptic rises steeply above the horizon because the moon will be riding high in the sky even though it is close to the sun.
+The Moon is bigger than you think, but the best time to spot the thinnest moon you’ve ever seen is when the ecliptic rises steeply above the horizon because the moon will be riding high in the sky even though it is close to the sun.

 Observers near the tropics have even better chances of seeing a tiny sliver or our neighbor because the ecliptic rises the highest and steepest there.
 Astronomers in Florida, for example, have a much better opportunity to spot a young moon than observers in Maine.